 Beginning January 22, 2017, all employers must now use the new Form I-9 for verification of employment eligibility in the United States.
 In November of last year, the United States Citizenship and Immigration Services (USCIS) office released form revisions for I-9, allowing employers until the end of January to make the switch to the new form version.

 Just days before Christmas, the USCIS surprised us all with the release of multiple form revisions to be effectively immediately.
 According to the USCIS website, any filing postmarked on or after December 23, 2016 must include the revised forms or they will not be accepted.
 Filings postmarked prior to December 23 will be accepted until February 21, 2017 with the exception of Form N-400 which must be the revised form.
-You can find a list of all the affected forms here.
+Check the full list of revised forms impacted by the December 23 filing deadline.

 Have you filed the new Form I-9 for new employees?
 Let’s see what’s new in the form to help you understand and prepare you for filing the latest I-9 revised form.